thisdotsoftware/thisdotreact/CONTRIBUTING.md

 # Contributing to this.react

+While this is an open source project, and we welcome contributions, ultimately we implement the this.software design system and any changes to this.react need to adhere to the design system.
+If there's a component you think we're missing, feel free to raise an issue (you never know, it may already exist in the design system and we haven't gotten to implementing it in React yet).

 ## Commits

 You can run `yarn cz` instead of `git commit` to get an interactive prompt for